leolabs/json-autotranslate/README.md

 ```
 Options:
   -i, --input <inputDir>                         the directory containing language directories (default: ".")
+  --cache <cacheDir>                             set the cache directory (default: ".json-autotranslate-cache")
   -l, --source-language <sourceLang>             specify the source language (default: "en")
   -t, --type <key-based|natural|auto>            specify the file structure type (default: "auto")
+  -a, --with-arrays                              enables support for arrays in files, but removes support for keys named 0, 1, 2, etc.
   -s, --service <service>                        selects the service to be used for translation (default: "google-translate")
+  -g, --glossaries [glossariesDir]               set the glossaries folder to be used by DeepL.
+Keep empty for automatic determination of matching glossary
+  -a, --appName <appName>                        specify the name of your app to distinguish DeepL glossaries (if sharing an API key between multiple projects) (default: "json-autotranslate")
+  --context <context>                            set the context that is used by DeepL for translations
   --list-services                                outputs a list of available services
   -m, --matcher <matcher>                        selects the matcher to be used for interpolations (default: "icu")
-  -a, --with-arrays                             enables support for arrays in files, but removes support for keys named 0, 1, 2, etc.
   --list-matchers                                outputs a list of available matchers
   -c, --config <value>                           supply a config parameter (e.g. path to key file) to the translation service
   -f, --fix-inconsistencies                      automatically fixes inconsistent key-value pairs by setting the value to the key
   -d, --delete-unused-strings                    deletes strings in translation files that don't exist in the template
-  -h, --help                                    output usage information
-  --directory-structure <default|ngx-translate> the locale directory structure (default: "default")
+  --directory-structure <default|ngx-translate>  the locale directory structure
   --decode-escapes                               decodes escaped HTML entities like &#39; into normal UTF-8 characters
+  -h, --help                                     display help for command
 ```

 ## Contributing